 The minimum ticket price for The Lion King, if booked in advance, is usually around $80 for a randomly assigned seat or usually on the sidelines.
 Although personally I think it is worth paying a little more to appreciate it in all its magnitude, it is once in a lifetime!

 If you have a big budget and want to enjoy it from a privileged place, the maximum price for the central seats, which are the ones with the best views (and where you can almost touch Simon and Pumba), is around 400 €.

 The price also fluctuates throughout the year.
 Christmas in New York is one of the most magical times in the city, but also one of the most expensive in terms of musicals.
-The city is filled with Christmas trees, lights, carols...
-And thousands of tourists looking for its endless cultural offerings.
+The city is filled with Christmas trees, lights, carolers...
+And thousands of tourists looking for its incessant cultural offerings.

 Therefore, the price skyrockets and the minimum ticket goes up to 120-150 € in the worst seats.
 So if you are going to go on these dates, you are already late in buying your pass!